chrisjbillington/inotify_simple/README.md

 Note that the flags, since they are defined with an `enum.IntEnum`, print as what they are called rather than their integer values.
-However they are still just integers and so can be ANDed and ORed etc with masks etc. The `flags.from_mask()` method ANDs a mask with all possible flags and returns a list of matches.
-This is for convenience and useful for debugging which events are coming through, but performance critical code should generally AND masks with flags of interest itself so as to not do unnecessary checks.
+However they are still just integers and so can be bitwise-ANDed and ORed etc with masks etc. The `flags.from_mask()` method bitwise-ANDs a mask with all possible flags and returns a list of matches.
+This is for convenience and useful for debugging which events are coming through, but performance critical code should generally bitwise-AND masks with flags of interest itself so as to not do unnecessary checks.

 [See here](http://inotify_simple.readthedocs.org) for more.